aavotins/HiQBioDiv_EGVs/docs/07-DataAccess.md

 Zenodo [repository](https://doi.org/10.5281/zenodo.17428601).

-Layers can be interacted with via Google Earth Engine [application](https://aavj.users.earthengine.app/view/egvs-2024).
+Layers can be interacted with in the Google Earth Engine [application](https://aavj.users.earthengine.app/view/egvs-2024).